anthonyrorozco/Kickstarting-Excel/README.md

 Less Than $1000, $1000-$4999, $5000-$9999, $10000-$14999, $15000-$19999, $20000-$24999, $25000-$29999, $30000-$34999, $35000-$39999, $40000-$44999, $45000-$49999, Greater than $50000

 I then used the COUNTIFS() function to collect the outcome and goal data from the "plays" subcategory to populate the number of successful, failed, and canceled projects.
-For example, to count the number of successful plays with a goal of less than 1000, I used the following function: =COUNTIFS (Kickstarter!D:D, "1000," Kickstarter!F:F, "=successful," Kickstarter!R:R, "=plays")
+For example, to count the number of successful plays with a goal of less than 1000, I used the following function: =COUNTIFS (Kickstarter!D:D, "<1000," Kickstarter!F:F, "successful", Kickstarter!R:R, "plays")

 At last, I made a line chart to show the relationship between the goal-amount ranges on the x-axis and the percentage of successful, failed, and canceled projects on the y-axis.